YuZhengM/scvmap-tutorial/docs/source/problem.rst

-5. FAQ (Frequently Asked Questions)
+5. FAQs (Frequently Asked Questions)
 ===================================

 Here we will answer common questions.